 Muffins are a huge hit for my 2-year-old’s breakfast.
 I made a somewhat unconventional decision to not give my son any sweetener (including honey and maple syrup) before his second birthday.
 These 13 no sugar baby muffins are perfect for any toddler, but especially fun for a baby or 1-year-old breakfast who doesn’t eat other sweeteners.

 Oatmeal can be a great last-minute breakfast as it can be cooked relatively quickly in the microwave.
-It’s best to avoid instant oats with added sugar, but otherwise any kind of oats (steel cut, old fashioned, quick-cook) can be a part of healthful breakfast.
-For more info on the different kinds of oats be sure to check out my complete guide to oats.
+It’s best to avoid instant oats with added sugar, but otherwise, any kind of oats (steel-cut, old-fashioned, quick-cook) can be a part of a healthful breakfast.
+Check out my post for the best way to fix oatmeal for toddlers.

 7. Baked Oatmeal

 Baked oatmeal is comforting and can be served fresh or as leftovers.
 Look for a fruit-sweetened or minimally sweetened recipe to enjoy with your kids.

 How to serve: This no sugar baked oatmeal looks delicious or you could mix it up with these baked oat cups.

 Prep several containers of overnight oats together to save time throughout the week.
 They are a great breakfast to pack for daycare or travel.

 How to serve: Overnight oats are perfect because they can be an all-in-one breakfast since they usually contain a variety of foods.
 Try these no sugar banana overnight oats and customize them with your family’s favorite toppings.